 + Great balance of flexibility and short-term planning.

-+ Daily meetings help the Product Owner to keep fingers on the pulse of development.
++ Daily meetings help the Product Owner to keep fingers on the pulse in terms of development.

 + Higher product quality due to incremental testing.